 Having used a StairMaster Gauntlet Stepmill, I can’t recommend it highly enough.
 If I had the funds and space I wouldn’t hesitate to buy one.
 An affordable and compact alternative that has helped me to tone my legs and butt is the Maxi Climber.
 (Click the previous links to read Stepmill and Maxi Climber reviews.)

 Some leg workouts for women use devices such as balance boards, stepping platforms, and even agility hoops and ladders.
-While all of these are great for toning and shaping, the latter two, in particular, provide enough cardio to raise calorie burn into an effective fat loss range.
+All are great for toning and shaping.
+However, the latter three, in particular, also provide enough cardio to raise calorie burn into an effective fat loss range.

 What are Some Other Good Exercises to Tone Legs?